margia-rounok/sysen5260-2023-mstdn-nlp/ASSIGNMENT.md

 You will also hand in a short written section, described below.

 # Building the system
+This section provides some more detail on the 3 main components that you will build and integrate.

 ## Toot Extractor
 You will create a new docker-compose service called `extractor`.
 This will run a program that fetches the timeline from one or more Mastodon servers and adds it to our "data-lake."
 For now the data-lake will be implemented as a shared docker-volume called `datalake`.

 ### Component Requirements

-* This service should fetch the public-timeline object from one of the mastodon servers -- e.g. <https://mastodon.social/api/v1/timelines/public>.
+* This service should fetch the public-timeline object from one of the mastodon servers -- e.g. <https://mastodon.social/api/v1/timelines/public>, <https://fosstodon.org/api/v1/timelines/public>, etc.
 * This service should perform a fetch every 30 seconds and add the new records to the data-lake.
-* You should store these files in some way that makes it easy to load in aggregate by Spark (e.g. JSON files in a sub-directory with timstamp in the name)
+* You should store these files in some way that makes it easy to load in aggregate by Spark (e.g. JSON files in a sub-directory with timstamp in the name.

 ### Additional Hints

 * The program your container runs should not exit or else the container shuts down.
 You need to make your initial command retrieve results, then wait in an infinite loop.
 *  I recommend you write your program in a language that is supported by AWS Lambda because thisi is how we will deploy this component to the cloud.
+* Organize your data to be easily consumed by Spark.
+For example, take advantage of the fact that spark-functions like  `spark.read.json()` accept wildcards in their paths to load all files and concatenate into a single dataframe.

 ## TF-IDF Matrix Calculator